ivanferre/dbot/DevelopmentNotes.md

 # Development Notes

-Remember to activate the testing environment!
+**Remember to activate the testing environment!**

-Learn about Python environments.
+Learn about Python environments!

-Once you're done, you may deactivate the environment.
+Once you're done, you may **deactivate the environment**.

 ## TODO